Frequently Asked Questions

 AMOUNT DUE FOR THEIR PURCHASES?

-Bidders will receive an email invoice indicating the total amount due following the end of awards.
-All payments must be made via ACH Debit (U. S. Bank only) from the tax sale website as specified in the calendar of events.
+Bidders will receive an email invoice on June 1 indicating the total amount due following the end of awards.
+All payments must be made via ACH Debit (U. S. Bank only) on the tax sale website by 5:00 pm (EST) on the date provided on the Tax Certificate Sale Schedule.
 Failure to pay by that date could result in the forfeiture of the certificate(s) and the right to bid in future sales.

 Any certificates not sold during the sale will be issued to the County and are offered for public purchase from the Tax Collector's office at a time to be announced once the tax sale is balanced and closed.
 The unsold certificates carry an 18% interest rate per Florida Statutes beginning on the date the certificate was “struck” to the County.